sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

       ↓
 Dashboard

-64. Slide 12 — Results
+## 64. Slide 12 — Results
 This is crucial.
-Don't only show screenshots.
-Show:
+Screenshots alone are insufficient.
+The presentation should show:

 Object detection accuracy: XX%
 Detection range: XX m